 You will want to warn people before turning this on, since replies to older discussions will create new bug numbers the first time they are processed by the system.

 This mode is achieved by turning on a router rule (a simple alias is not enough) for your mailing list address, so that any mails that do not come from debbugs.gnu.org are first redirected to that machine.
 This is implemented automatically: there is a config file on debbugs.gnu.org that defines the lists to be routed in this way, and it is periodically checked for new lists.

 If debbugs has exclusive control of your bug mailing list, you should find the bug mailing list itself no longer needs any explicit moderation, and you might want to turn that off.
 The one exception may be if your bug mailing list is gatewayed to a newsgroup.
 This doesn't seem to work right - mails originally sent to the newsgroup seem to end up straight on the bug mailing list without going through the tracker.
-The FSF sysadmins are going to look at this at some point, but it is not a high priority.
+There seems to be no prospect of fixing that.
+You can add a Mailman spam filter that traps anything with a "Newsgroups" header.

 Supply a package name and maintainer address (eg your personal address), then test the system out.
 Tests bugs can be completely deleted from the database once you are done.

 I'm not aware of any tools that do this.
 You could send a summary of each existing bug as a separate mail to quiet@debbugs, in order to get old bugs in the tracker.
 If your previous bugs take the form of emails, you could just resend each mail involved in a given report to debbugs (with a small amount of care).